19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 # Pantheons

 A Pantheon is a collection of [Deities](../../Magic/Deities.md) that are worshipped, or placated, by a certain culture.
-A PC can only belong to the faith of one Pantheon and one Patron Deity at a time.
+A PC can only belong to the faith of one Pantheon and one Patron Deity.

 Belonging to a certain Pantheon's faith grants PCs certain status and rights in the appropriate society, as well as potentially useful ritual knowledge.